 The interviewer is examining more the way you respond to the question rather than the actual answer in order to get a grasp on your temperament and level of confidence.

-To best answer this question with full conviction, you should consider in depth both your irrefutable assets and those qualities that you need to work on, prior to the interview.
+To answer this question, consider your irrefutable assets and those qualities that you need to work on.

-- When highlighting your strengths, make sure you are focusing on professional qualities, rather than personal ones.
+- When highlighting strengths, focus on professional qualities, not personal ones.

-- Before you head into the interview, prepare yourself by listing out your strengths and weaknesses and form your answer ahead of time.
+- List your strengths and weaknesses and form your answer ahead of time.

-- Take a look at the company you’re applying with and choose the traits you’re going to answer with in order to closely match what they’re looking for.
+- Look at the job ad and choose strengths that closely match what they’re looking for.

 Mistakes You Should Avoid